-If your website pages load slowly, chances are users will bounce from them before they even have a chance to read the information you provide.
+If your website pages load slowly, users will likely bounce from them before they even have a chance to read the information you provide.

 Google knows and understands that users become frustrated when a page takes too long to load, which is why they consider page speed when ranking your site pages.

-- Clickthrough rate: Which is the number of people who visit your site from organic search
+- Clickthrough rate: The number of people who visit your site from organic search.

-- Dwell time: How long people will stay on your site after they’ve arrived
+- Dwell time: How long people stay on your site after they’ve arrived.

 3. Mobile responsiveness

-Desktops aren’t the only device that site visitors use to view your website.
-Smartphones and tablets are extremely popular, and Google actually considers whether or not your website is mobile responsive.
+Desktops aren’t the only device site visitors use to view your website.
+Smartphones and tablets are extremely popular, and Google considers whether your website is mobile-responsive.

 Google looks at the quality and quantity of three different types of links:

-Though quality is typically more important than quantity, it’s important that you have a high number of authoritative inbound links, which shows Google that you’re a trustworthy source of information.
+Though quality is typically more important than quantity, you must have a high number of authoritative inbound links.
+Linking shows Google that you’re a trustworthy source of information.

 - Keyword targeting